Masters in Archaeology Degrees | Archaeology Masters Programs

 Masters in Bioarchaeology Graduate Programs Overview

 In the U.S., Masters in Archaeology programs are traditionally housed within anthropology departments.
 Archaeology is the study of the human distant and recent past through investigation of material remains.
 Students in Archaeology Masters Programs receive an education and training in the recovery, analysis, and interpretation of the material remains of the human past.
 Bioarchaeology graduate programs include the application of scientific techniques, as well as the study of archaeological heritage.

-FUN FACT: Archaeologists held about 7,700 jobs in 2014[i]
+FUN FACT: Per the BLS, Archaeologists held about 7,500 jobs in 2021.

 By depicting and constructing on a variety of areas in the humanities and social, physical, and biological sciences, anthropologists and archaeologists examine the ways of life, languages, archaeological remains, and physical characteristics of people in different parts of the world.
 They also examine the customs, values, and social patterns of various cultures.

 Is a Masters Degree in Archaeology Right For You?

 Enrolling in Archaeology Masters Programs may be a great fit for students who have the prerequisite knowledge, gained from undergraduate study in a related field or through extensive professional experience.
 Earning a Masters degree in Archaeology may further your understanding of artifact and architectural conservation, site preservation and project management through campus-based or online study.